 - B.A., Temple University, 1978

-As director of Youth-Nex, Patrick H. Tolan champions the center’s mission to promote healthy youth development and reduce developmental risk through focused research, training and service.
+As director of Youth-Nex, Patrick H. Tolan champions the center’s mission to promote healthy youth development to enhance the potential of youth as healthy, productive citizens, and reduce developmental risk through focused research, training, and service.

 Youth-Nex is a University-wide nexus for innovative and translational research that bridges to practice.
 It is the only center in the country accommodating work on diverse aspects of youth development including mental health, educational functioning, citizenship, social functioning and physical health.

 In the 10 years before assuming his role as director of Youth-Nex, Tolan directed the University of Illinois at Chicago’s Institute for Juvenile Research,